idaholab/virtual_test_bed/doc/content/msr/cnrs/model_description.md

 $\Sigma_x(T) = \Sigma_x(T_0) \frac{\rho(T)}{\rho(T_0)}$

+To demonstrate the different physics solution in this problem, the modeling of the benchmark is performed in phases.
+Following is a brief presentation of the phases

+- Phase 0: Composed of three steps of steady state single physics problems

+  - Step 0.1: Solves the steady state velocity field of the salt with $U_\text{lid} = 0.5$ m/s
+  - Step 0.2: Solves the neutron criticality eigenvalue problem.
+  - Step 0.3: Using velocity field obtained from Step 0.1 and the power profile obtained from Step 0.2, the temperature profile is calculated.

+- Phase 1: Composed of four steady state multiphysics coupling tests (steps)

+  - Step 1.1: Using the velocity field obtained in step 0.1, the drifting of delayed neutron precursors distribution is obtained
+  - Step 1.2: Using the velocity field obtained in step 0.1, the temperature feedback is introduced to assess its impact on the reactivity and fission rate
+  - Step 1.3: Perform fully coupled modeling of the system with a zero velocity boundary condition at the cavity lid
+  - Step 1.4: Using a combination of reactor powers and lid velocities, fully coupled simulations are performed

+- Phase 2: A single step multiphysics model of the CNRS.

 # References

 Aufiero, M. (2015).
 Serpent-OpenFOAM coupling for criticality accidents modelling--Definition of a benchamrk for MSRs multiphysics modelling.
 SERPENT and Multiphysics Workshop.